tomasjanu/ai-summarizer/extension-summarizer/README.md

 ## Usage

+### Summarize a PDF File

 1. **Open a PDF file** in Chrome:
    - Web-based PDF (any HTTP/HTTPS URL ending in .pdf)
    - Local PDF file (requires "Allow access to file URLs" permission)
    - PDF opened in Chrome's built-in viewer
 2. **Click the extension icon** in your toolbar
 3. **Click "Summarize PDF"** button
 4. **Wait for processing** - the extension will:
    - Extract text from the PDF using PDF.js
    - Send the text to OpenAI's API
    - Display the summary in Czech language
+5. **Save the summary** (optional): Click "Save Summary" to store it for later
+6. **View saved summaries**: Click "View Saved" to see all your saved summaries.
+You can delete any summary from this list.

+### Summarize Selected Text on Any Webpage

+1. Select any text on a webpage
+2. Right-click and choose "Summarize Selection" from the context menu
+3. The summary will be shown in an alert or popup

 ## Technical Details